cellarium-ai/cellarium-cloud/README.md

 This step:

-* Creates the dataset in this specified project
+* Creates the dataset in this specified project if required
-* Creates the CASP tables in the specified dataset
+* Creates the CASP tables in the specified dataset if required
 * Stages the specified Avro files to the specified GCS path
 * Loads the specified tables from the staged Avro files
 * Cleans up the staged Avro files from GCS